PtJung/Breach/breach-py3.7.0/README.md

 ### Player's Goal

 This is a 2-D single-player game.
 The goal of the game is to survive and eliminate as many waves of bot entities as possible, with an increasing difficulty in every wave.
-There will be a maximum of twenty waves; the only possible way to win the game is to successfully manage all twenty-five waves, or else you lose the game.
+There will be a maximum of twenty-five waves; the only possible way to win the game is to successfully manage all twenty-five waves, or else you lose the game.

 ## Control Keys